department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 concurrence:
 order: 2
 relatedlinks:
-  - heading: VA-Backed Loans
+  - heading: Loan Options
     links:
-    - url: /housing-assistance/home-loans/va-backed-loans/purchase-loan/
+    - url: /housing-assistance/home-loans/loan-options/purchase-loan/
       title: Purchase Loan
       description: Looking to buy a home?
 Find out if you can get a VA-backed purchase loan and get better terms than with a private lender loan.
-    - url: /housing-assistance/home-loans/va-backed-loans/nadl/
+    - url: /housing-assistance/home-loans/loan-options/nadl/
       title: Native American Direct Loan (NADL) Program
       description: Are you a Native American Veteran or a Veteran married to a Native American?
 Find out if you can get a loan through our NADL program to buy, build, or improve a home on Federal Trust Land.
-    - url: /housing-assistance/home-loans/va-backed-loans/irrrl/
+    - url: /housing-assistance/home-loans/loan-options/irrrl/
       title: Interest Rate Reduction Refinance Loan (IRRRL)
       description: Have an existing VA home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
-    - url: /housing-assistance/home-loans/va-backed-loans/cash-out-refinance/
+    - url: /housing-assistance/home-loans/loan-options/cash-out-refinance/
       title: Cash-Out Refinance Loan
       description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
 Find out if you can get a VA-backed cash-out refinance loan.
 ---

 <div class="va-introtext">

-To get a VA home loan, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
+To get a VA direct or VA-backed home loan, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
 Find out if you can get a COE.
 And keep in mind that you’ll also need to meet your lender’s credit and income requirements to get a loan.

 </div>